AliHarp/IPACS_MODEL/README.md

 # IPACS
 Model for IPACS (Improving Patient flow between Acute, Community and Social care) project.
 Model used for D2A resource planning.
-This repository contains the models, with simplification and bug fixes from Amy Heather.
+This repository contains the models, with re-coding and bug fixes from Amy Heather.

 ## Bug fixes
 Most modification has been about simplification, but there have been some bug fixes that have modified the results of the simulation.
 These are noted below: